Coat of arms of Nuevo León

 The Coat of arms of Nuevo León (Escudo de Nuevo León, lit. "state shield of New Leon") is a symbol of the Free and Sovereign State of Nuevo León in Mexico.
-Was adopted in 2 June 1943.
+Was adopted on 2 June 1943.

 Symbolism

 The shield is quartered with a small shield and a border.
 First, in a gold field, the Cerro de la Silla and on its summit a red sun, and in the foreground an orange tree in fruit; second, in a silver field, a rampant lion of red, crowned, lampasado and armed with gold; third, on a silver background and in natural colors, the old temple of San Francisco; fourth, in a gold field, five smoking chimneys, sable.
 On a small shield in a silver field, a sable chain around and a band of the same color.
 The azure border contains different weapons, all in silver; above are three golden bees on each side and below the name of the State of Nuevo León.
 Above the shield is a burnished, three-sided silver helmet with five grids.
 At the foot of the shield is a ribbon with the national colors, and the Latin phrase “Semper Ascendens” (Always Ascending) is written in sable letters, handwritten in the 16th century.